Institute of Linguistics of the Russian Academy of Sciences: Administration

-The Director also presides over the Scientific Council of the Institute.

 Structure

-The structure of the scientific divisions of the Institute includes one Research Center, 8 Research Departments, the Department for international relations and the Department for the scientific personnel training.
-In 2002 the Department of Foreign Languages has been included in the structure of the Institute.
-In 2012 the Psycholinguistics Sector was transformed into the Department of Psycholinguistics comprising the General Psycholinguistics Sector and the Ethnopsycholinguistics Sector.
+The structure of the scientific divisions of the Institute includes one research center, 8 research departments, a department for international relations, and a department for scientific personnel training.
+In 2002, a department of foreign languages has been included in the structure of the institute.
+In 2012, the psycholinguistics sector was transformed into the department of psycholinguistics comprising the general psycholinguistics sector and the ethnopsycholinguistics sector.